 The model offers to estimate the size of the diameter of the greater circle encompassing the field of view.

-This is not covered by the Characterisation DM v1.1 but in the new release of Characteriation v2.0 as Char.spatialAxis.coverage.bounds.extentRadius
+This is not covered by the Characterisation DM v1.1 but in the new release of Characteriation v2.0 as Char.spatialAxis.coverage.bounds.extent.diameter ( a new definition added in Characterisation DM v2.0 ( to appear).

 Support: (s_region)